Penn Central Transportation Company: Bankruptcy

-In May 1974, the bankruptcy court concluded that the railroad of operations of PC could never provide enough income to reorganize the company.
-In the Regional Rail Reorganization Act of 1973, the federal government nationalized Penn Central to save it.
-For two years, the United States Railway Association sorted through the assets of PC (and six other bankrupt railroads: EL, LV, Reading, Lehigh & Hudson River Railway, Central Railroad of New Jersey and Pennsylvania-Reading Seashore Lines) to decide what could be reshaped into a viable railroad.
-Then, on April 1, 1976, Penn Central transferred those rail operations to the government-owned Consolidated Rail Corporation (Conrail).
+In May 1974, the bankruptcy court determined that Penn Central's rail operations would not produce sufficient income to support reorganization.
+Under the Regional Rail Reorganization Act of 1973, the federal government assumed control of PC's railroad assets.
+The United States Railway Association, established for this purpose, spent two years evaluating the holdings of PC and six other bankrupt carriers, including Erie Lackawanna, the Central Railroad of New Jersey, and the Reading Company.
+On April 1, 1976, PC's viable rail operations were transferred to the federally owned Consolidated Rail Corporation (Conrail).